Get started with voice assistants on Windows

 Obtain resources from Microsoft

-Some resources necessary for a completely customized voice agent on Windows will require resources from Microsoft.
+Some resources necessary for a customized voice agent on Windows requires resources from Microsoft.
 The UWP Voice Assistant Sample provides sample versions of these resources for initial development and testing, so this section is unnecessary for initial development.

 - Keyword model: Voice activation requires a keyword model from Microsoft in the form of a .bin file.
 The .bin file provided in the UWP Voice Assistant Sample is trained on the keyword Contoso.

-- Limited Access Feature Token: Since the ConversationalAgent APIs provide access to microphone audio, they are protected under Limited Access Feature restrictions.
-To use a Limited Access Feature, you will need to obtain a Limited Access Feature token connected to the package identity of your application from Microsoft.
+- Limited Access Feature Token: Since the ConversationalAgent APIs provide access to microphone audio, they're protected under Limited Access Feature restrictions.
+To use a Limited Access Feature, you'll need to obtain a Limited Access Feature token connected to the package identity of your application from Microsoft.